 Lamotrigine

-- Although benign rashes also occur with lamotrigine, it is not possible to predict reliably which rashes will prove to be serious of life threatening.
-Thus, the drug should be discontinued at the first sign of rash, unless the rash is clearly not drug related.
+Benign rashes are also caused by lamotrigine; however, it is not possible to predict which rashes will prove to be serious or life threatening.
+LAMICTAL should be discontinued at the first sign of rash, unless the rash is clearly not drug related.
+(5.1)

 Monitoring data